 The administration of hour and midterm examinations is the responsibility of the instructor; these exams should normally be scheduled during regular class meeting times.
 In cases where hour and midterm examinations must be given outside regular class meeting times the course head must offer a makeup examination for documented academic conflicts.
-The Office of the Registrar has no role in the administration of hour or midterm examinations.
+The FAS Registrar's Office has no role in the administration of hour or midterm examinations.
 Instructional staff is responsible for administering Accessible Education Office-approved accommodations, in consultation with AEO staff.

 Instructors are required by law to offer makeup examinations to students who are absent from hour and midterm examinations for the observance of a religious holiday.
 Instructors are not required to offer makeup examinations to students who are absent from hour and midterm examinations for other reasons.

 In cases other than absence for a religious holiday, if an instructor is satisfied that the absence is necessary and that omitting a grade for the missed hour or midterm examination will not affect the student’s course grade, final evaluation of the student’s work in the course may be determined from the remainder of the course work.
 The instructor may also elect to give a makeup examination.
 The responsibility for such decisions rests with the instructor only and not with the Dean’s Office or the Administrative Board.
 Instructors may also decide whether to require the attendance of graduate students at hour and midterm examinations.